Electronics: Devices and components

-An electronic component is any component in an electronic system either active or passive.
+An electronic component is any component, either active or passive, in an electronic system or electronic device.
 Components are connected together, usually by being soldered to a printed circuit board (PCB), to create an electronic circuit with a particular function.
 Components may be packaged singly, or in more complex groups as integrated circuits.
 Passive electronic components are capacitors, inductors, resistors, whilst active components are such as semiconductor devices; transistors and thyristors, which control current flow at electron level.

 Types of circuits

 Electronic circuit functions can be divided into two function groups: analog and digital.
 A particular device may consist of circuitry that has either or a mix of the two types.
 Analog circuits are becoming less common, as many of their functions are being digitized.

 Analog circuits

-Most analog electronic appliances, such as radio receivers, are constructed from combinations of a few types of basic circuits.
-Analog circuits use a continuous range of voltage or current as opposed to discrete levels as in digital circuits.
+Analog circuits use a continuous range of voltage or current for signal processing, as opposed to the discrete levels used in digital circuits.
+Analog circuits were common throughout an electronic device in the early years in devices such as radio receivers and transmitters.
+Analog electronic computers were valuable for solving problems with continuous variables until digital processing advanced.

-The number of different analog circuits so far devised is huge, especially because a 'circuit' can be defined as anything from a single component, to systems containing thousands of components.

-Analog circuits are sometimes called linear circuits although many non-linear effects are used in analog circuits such as mixers, modulators, etc. Good examples of analog circuits include vacuum tube and transistor amplifiers, operational amplifiers and oscillators.

-One rarely finds modern circuits that are entirely analog - these days analog circuitry may use digital or even microprocessor techniques to improve performance.
-This type of circuit is usually called "mixed signal" rather than analog or digital.
+As semiconductor technology developed, many of the functions of analog circuits were taken over by digital circuits, and modern circuits that are entirely analog are less common; their functions being replaced by hybrid approach which, for instance, uses analog circuits at the front end of a device receiving an analog signal, and then use digital processing using microprocessor techniques thereafter.

-Sometimes it may be difficult to differentiate between analog and digital circuits as they have elements of both linear and non-linear operation.
-An example is the comparator which takes in a continuous range of voltage but only outputs one of two levels as in a digital circuit.
-Similarly, an overdriven transistor amplifier can take on the characteristics of a controlled switch having essentially two levels of output.
-In fact, many digital circuits are actually implemented as variations of analog circuits similar to this example – after all, all aspects of the real physical world are essentially analog, so digital effects are only realized by constraining analog behaviour.
+Sometimes it may be difficult to classify some circuits that have elements of both linear and non-linear operation.
+An example is the voltage comparator which receives a continuous range of voltage but only outputs one of two levels as in a digital circuit.
+Similarly, an overdriven transistor amplifier can take on the characteristics of a controlled switch, having essentially two levels of output.

+Analog circuits are still widely used for signal amplification, such as in the entertainment industry, and conditioning signals from analog sensors, such as in industrial measurement and control.